 Dynamic Binding (Late Binding): When the type of object is determined at run-time.

-Polymorphism is thus considered as one of the very important features of the Object-Oriented Programming.
-If you talk about a real-life example of polymorphism, it could be a person at the same time can have different characteristics, for example, a man at the same time is a son, a husband, an employee.
+It is thus considered as one of the very important features of Object-Oriented Programming.
+If you talk about a real-life example of polymorphism, it could be a person at the same time can have different characteristics; for example, a man at the same time is a son, a husband, an employee.
 So the same person acquires different behavior in different situations.
 This, in object-oriented terms, is called polymorphism, an important characteristic of object-oriented programming.

-This has been a guide to What is polymorphism?.
-Here we discussed the Working, Scope, need and advantages of polymorphism.
+This has been a guide to What is polymorphism?
+Here we discuss the Working, Scope, need and advantages of polymorphism.
 You can also go through our other suggested articles to learn more –